 The UK Government has set a target of 85% of premises having access to a gigabit capable internet connection by the end of 2025.
-In Ofcom's Spring Connected Nations Report 2022, it estimated that a gigabit capable broadband connection was available to over 19.3 million premises (66% of all UK homes) as at January 2022.
-Full fibre rollout also continues to grow at pace, with 9.6 million premises (33% of all UK homes) passed.
+In addition, the UK Government's 'Levelling Up' White Paper published in February 2022 set a new target for gigabit-broadband to be available nationwide by 2030.
+Nationwide coverage meaning "at least 99%" of premises.
+The latest data from thinkbroadband puts full fibre rollout at now being over 50% of UK homes.